ricklove/MemPuzzle/www/Notes/WorkHours.md

 	- Create snapshot (with scaling)
 	- Use snapshot
 	- Turn off pixel perfect dragging

-- Make rectangular pieces with same circle size on each edge

 - Make snap length, borders, outline, etc. based on ratios of screen size